Rotate your device

 AIS vessel presence · 24h

 GFW uses AIS — a maritime safety broadcast system — to track commercial vessels via satellite and identify apparent fishing activity from speed and direction changes.
 AIS gaps sometimes expose illegal or unreported fishing operations.
+This layer is filtered to show only areas with sustained vessel traffic — isolated pings and very sparse routes are hidden to keep the map readable.
+What you see are the busiest corridors, not every individual vessel.

 Vessel encounters · 7d